jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 {% endhighlight %}
-Here we see that the concentration term is significant.
+Here the concentration term is significant.

-We can also compare to more complex models.
+Compare to more complex models.

 {% highlight r %}
 # compare to quadratic concentration term